 The restaurant is open all day and serves a wide range of dishes from Czech and international cuisine.
 There’s a wide variety of drinks in the bar, too.

 Prague caters to the preferences of many, it’s a historic city with attractions and landmarks that are all within short reach but offer the atmosphere of a true metropolis.
 Finding accommodation in Prague is never going to be tough.
 And if Prague hotels aren’t your thing, there are plenty of budget-friendly hostels to choose from.
 However, there is one in particular that I’d like to point out to solo travelers:

 Plus Prague Hostel

-In a quiet residential neighborhood, 1 tram stop and a 2-minute walk from Nadrazi Holesovice Train and Metro Station, Plus Prague Hostel has rooms with private bathrooms and free internet access.
-It’s an excellent option to cheap hotels in Prague.
+In a quiet residential neighborhood, with 1 tram stop and a 2-minute walk from Nadrazi Holesovice Train and Metro Station, Plus Prague Hostel has rooms with private bathrooms and free internet access.
+It’s an excellent option for cheap hotels in Prague.